Preparing for your trip

 Dress and Appearance: Our appearance will tell the Hondurans much about who we are and why we have come to Honduras.
 Here are some basic guidelines that will help your team:

 Men: Men are asked to dress appropriately for their ministry area.
 Construction team members can wear jeans, old t-shirts. etc… Men doing evangelism and/or medical can wear khakis and an old polo or nice t-shirt.
 Shorts are allowed for men, but it must be kept in mind that most adult men in Honduras never wear shorts, therefore it might be distracting to wear shorts.
-Men are also asked not to wear earrings.

 General: Destino also asks that both men and women avoid wearing excessive or expensive jewelry while in Honduras.
 Body piercings can also be a distraction to the Honduran people.
 We ask that all piercings, besides in the ears for women, be taken out or covered.
+In Honduras, tattoos are more commonly seen on gang members so please cover any tattoos if possible while in Honduras.

 Cultural Awareness: The people of Honduras are a humble people who lead a slow paced lifestyle.
 They are very warm and welcoming to Americans, but can be overwhelmed by some of our behavior.
 It is important to keep in mind that you are a guest in their country and please be willing to respect the differences.
 Before coming to Honduras it is important to learn what you can about the country as well as make an effort to learn a few phrases in Spanish.
 You will be amazed how just a few phrases can open up a relationship that would otherwise be closed.
+The Hondurans have learned that Americans are generous and you may have beggers (or even the translators) asking for favors, money, your possessions, etc. Please do not give anything to anyone without checking with the administrators of Destino.

 Rules at Destino

 It is sometimes hard for teams to remember that the people living and going to school at Destino need normalcy in their lives.
-With close to 20 teams coming through each year, it is difficult to keep a routine for the children at Destino.
+With many teams coming through each year, it is difficult to keep a routine for the children at Destino.
 Below are some rules that will help your team to encourage the ministry at Destino without creating too much disruption for the children and staff living there.

 The Kid’s Schedule: It is important to be sensitive to the children’s schedules.
 If your team is at Destino during the day, we ask that you avoid entering the house unless given permission by the house parent.
 The children generally nap from 11:00 to 1:00.
 Teams are asked to be mindful of noise levels during this time.
 When teams are returning to Destino in the evening, the children are preparing for dinner and for bed.
 The children eat at 4:30, are bathed, and then have an hour to relax before going to sleep at 6:30.
 Teams are asked to keep this schedule in mind and avoid disrupting the children.